-A great aspect to outdoor excursions at Providenciales is the variance in possible activities and sights.
-There’s a perfect way for everyone to experience the Beautiful by Nature Turks and Caicos, be it on foot, by kayak and paddle board, on a guided tour, or on a custom boat charter.
+A great aspect of outdoor excursions at Providenciales is the variance in possible activities and sights.
+There’s a perfect way for everyone to experience the Beautiful by Nature Turks and Caicos, be it on foot, by kayak and paddleboard, on a guided tour, or on a custom boat charter.

 The Caicos Islands archipelago in the Turks and Caicos supports an awe-inspiring array of tidal red mangrove channels.
 Primarily, this network of wetlands is found on the southern coasts of North Caicos, Middle Caicos, and East Caicos, and collectively there are hundreds of miles of estuaries to explore.

 The Turks and Caicos wetlands are perfect for both kayaking and paddleboarding.
 Generally, paddlers will find that they prefer one watercraft over the other.
 A good sit-in touring kayak offers unparalleled tracking, speed, and efficiency, yet a paddleboard gives a much better view into the water and over the wetlands due to the user’s higher point of view, and is faster when heading downwind.